bulletnet666/Python-Paint/README.md

 Q:Can I resize the window?

 A: NO!
-Because it's gonna be look really like some sh-... yea
+Because it's gonna be look really like... yea